sakav1111/sakav1111.github.io/tutorials/Java Realtime Errors and Solutions.md

 # SpringBoot

-<details><summary>SpringBoot : Error while saving User failed to lazily initialize a collection of role:address, could not initialize proxy - no Session</summary>
+<details><summary>1.SpringBoot : Error while saving User failed to lazily initialize a collection of role:address, could not initialize proxy - no Session</summary>
+On Dec 2022, while implemeting Async save oprations after reading excel

 I'm using an `@Async` annotation on a service layer method.